UEFA Euro 2004: Venues

 The final tournament was played in ten venues located in eight different cities.
 Lisbon and Porto, the two biggest cities, had two venues each, while Aveiro, Braga, Coimbra, Faro-Loulé, Guimarães and Leiria had one venue.
+Initially, venues in additional locations such as Madeira and Porto Santo, plus Vila Real and Viseu were also being considered before the final ten stadiums were agreed upon.

-In order to meet UEFA's requirements on venue capacity and infrastructure, seven new stadiums were built – Estádio Municipal de Aveiro (Aveiro), Estádio Municipal de Braga (Braga), Estádio Algarve (Faro-Loulé), Estádio Dr. Magalhães Pessoa (Leiria), Estádio da Luz (Lisbon), Estádio José Alvalade (Lisbon), and Estádio do Dragão (Porto) – and three underwent renovation works – Estádio Cidade de Coimbra (Coimbra), Estádio D. Afonso Henriques (Guimarães), and Estádio do Bessa (Porto).
-The Estádio da Luz was the largest stadium with a tournament capacity of 65,647 seats, and served as the venue for the final.
+In order to meet UEFA's requirements on venue capacity and infrastructure, six new stadiums were built – Estádio Municipal de Aveiro (Aveiro), Estádio Municipal de Braga (Braga), Estádio Algarve (Faro-Loulé), Estádio da Luz (Lisbon), Estádio José Alvalade (Lisbon) and Estádio do Dragão (Porto) – and four underwent renovation works – Estádio Cidade de Coimbra (Coimbra), Estádio D. Afonso Henriques (Guimarães), Estádio do Bessa (Porto) and Estádio Dr. Magalhães Pessoa (Leiria).
+The Estádio da Luz was the largest stadium with a tournament capacity of 64,642 seats, and served as the venue for the final.
 The opening ceremony and match took place at the Estádio do Dragão.

 This was the first European Championship where matches took place in more than eight venues since the tournament was expanded to 16 teams in 1996.

 The table below lists stadium capacity for the final tournament, which may not correspond to their effective maximum capacity.